Skip to content

 scheduler = SyncScheduler(db, default_interval="1h", max_workers=10)

-Sync all sources that are due.
+Sync all connectors that are due.
 Returns list of result dicts.

 results = scheduler.sync_all_due()